awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 Lightsail manages a range of maintenance activities and security for your managed database and its underlying infrastructure\.
 Lightsail automatically backs up your database and allows point in time restore from the past 7 days using the database restore tool, to help protect against data loss or component failure\.
 Lightsail also automatically encrypts your data at rest and in motion for increased security and stores your database password for easy and secure connections to your database\.
 On the maintenance side, Lightsail runs maintenance on your database during your set maintenance window\.
 This maintenance include automatic upgrades to the latest minor database version and all management of the underlying infrastructure and operating system\.

 **What kinds of databases and what versions of these databases does Lightsail support?**
-Lightsail managed databases support the latest major versions of MySQL\.
-Currently, these versions are MySQL 5\.6, 5\.7, and 8\.0\.
+Lightsail managed databases support the latest major versions of MySQL and PostgreSQL\.
+Currently, these versions are MySQL 5\.7, MySQL 8\.0, PostgreSQL 9, PostgreSQL 10, PostgreSQL 11, and PostgreSQL 12\.
 Lightsail only provides the latest minor version for each major version option\.

 **What managed database plans does Lightsail offer?**
 Lightsail offers 4 sizes of managed databases in standard and high availability plans\.
 Each plan comes with a fixed amount of storage and a monthly allowance of data transfer\.
 You can also scale up to larger plans over time, as needed, and switch between standard and high availability plans\.
 High availability plans mirror the same resources as standard plans and additionally include a standby database running in a separate Availability Zones from your primary database for redundancy\.